Our books are also available for purchase as e-books, both in ePub format (used by most e-book readers) and mobi (Amazon Kindle) format.

 - A feature of e-book readers (hardware and software) is that you can alter the layout.
 Generally you can adjust some or all of the: font style, font size, line spacing, page margins, text justification (left or full justification), hyphenation, background colour etc.

 - Unfortunately figures and tables can cause large empty spaces to appear in the e-book when they happen to fall where a page break should be.
 You may like to experiment with the font size and screen orientation (landscape vs portrait) to reduce this.
-Some readers provide a “scrolling” view which eliminates the problem of page breaks; in iBooks you can select this mode in the Themes menu.
+Some readers provide a “scrolling” view which eliminates the problem of page breaks.

 - Some readers allow you to zoom images (or the entire page) for a better view.
 At other times a table may be too wide and information may be lost.
 Try reducing the font size or switching to landscape.